ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 <hub> $ cd policy-collection/deploy/
 ```

 4.a.
 If you are using the kubeadmin user, create an identity provider by running the next commands (It is not possible to create policies via GitOps using the kubeadmin user).
-The identity provider will create the `workshop-admin` user -
+The identity provider will create the `workshop-admin` user:

 ```
 <hub> $ htpasswd -c -B -b htpasswd workshop-admin redhat